Doubly Robust Alignment for Large Language Models: Experiments Implementation details

-\textbf{Baseline models training.} For the \textit{summarization} task, we adopt models from a group of Hugging Face, \texttt{cleanrl}, known for their validated and quality-assured implementations \citep{huang2024n+}.
+\textbf{Baseline models training}.
+For the \textit{summarization} task, we adopt models from a group of Hugging Face, \texttt{cleanrl}, known for their validated and quality-assured implementations \cite{huang2024n+}.
 Specifically, we use \texttt{\detokenize{cleanrl/EleutherAI_pythia-1b-deduped__sft__tldr}} as both the reference and initial policy model.
-This SFT policy is trained via token-level supervised fine-tuning on human-written summaries from a filtered TL;DR Reddit dataset \citep{huang2024n+}.
-The associated reward model is\\\texttt{\detokenize{cleanrl/EleutherAI_pythia-1b-deduped__reward__tldr}}.
-For Proximal Policy Optimization (PPO) training, we search the hyperparameter over the KL coefficient $\beta \in \{0.05, 0.1, 0.2\}$ and select $\beta = 0.05$ based on empirical performance.
+This SFT policy is trained via token-level supervised fine-tuning on human-written summaries from a filtered TL;DR Reddit dataset \cite{huang2024n+}.
+The associated reward model is \texttt{\detokenize{cleanrl/EleutherAI_pythia-1b-deduped__reward__tldr}}.
+For PPO training, we search the hyperparameter over the KL coefficient $\beta \in \{0.05, 0.1, 0.2\}$ and select $\beta = 0.05$ based on empirical performance.
 Notably,we observe that PPO training can experience policy collapse under low-precision, as the value function fails to fit accurately; thus, PPO models are trained under full precision (FP32).
 In contrast, all our models are trained using bfloat16 (BF16) for improved computational efficiency.
 To ensure a fair comparison, we set the maximum response length to 128 for all models, providing a consistent basis for assessing summarization quality.
+For DPO and its variants, we use default hyperparameter setting in \texttt{TRL} with BF16 precision.
+Notably, Dr.DPO had no official \texttt{TRL} implementation, so we adapt the loss function in \texttt{DPOTrainer} with Dr.DPO's reweighting strategy and use the suggested hyperparameters in \cite{wu2024towards}.